What are the signs of Crape Myrtle Bark Scale?

 Close up of CMBS and scale insects on twigs.

 Adult female scales attach themselves by their mouthparts to the bark of the tree and begin to feed.
 As the female matures it secretes whitish to grayish waxy filaments that cover her entire body.
 The female lays eggs under this covering which hatch into a crawling nymph stage.
-The nymphs will move to other parts of the plant or be dispersed by wind or birds to another tree and begin the process over again.
+The nymphs will move to other parts of the plant or be dispersed by wind or birds to another tree and will begin the process over again.
 It is estimated that two or three generations occur annually in our Zone 8 location.

 Control of this pest can be difficult.
-Soil applied neonicotinoids can be used to suppress Crape Myrtle Bark Scale, but it must be applied to the soil at the correct time of year.
+Soil applied neonicotinoids may be used to suppress Crape Myrtle Bark Scale, but it must be applied to the soil at the correct time of year.
 Make the application just before the Crape Myrtles leaf out in the spring, well before blooms form.
 This early application will ensure that the product is translocated to the top of the tree as the tree leafs-out.
-This early use will also minimize the affect the insecticide has on bees, since it is used before blooms appear.
+This early use will also minimize the effect the insecticide has on bees, since it is used before blooms appear.
 (It is never recommended to spray Crape Myrtles with a chemical insecticide when it is blooming, as bees will be affected)

 The black sooty mold that appears on the trunk may be removed by using a soft brush and mild soapy water on the trunks.
 The affected leaves should be raked and bagged when they fall.